PavanPutta14/Employee_Salary_Prediction/README.md

 ## 📚 Model Info

 This project uses a Linear Regression model to predict employee salaries based on input features like age, gender, degree, job title, and years of experience.
-The model achieves a high accuracy with an R² score of 0.8911, meaning it explains approximately 89% of the variance in salary data.
+The model achieves a strong performance with an R² score of 0.8911, meaning it explains about 89% of the variance in salary data.
+This high R² value indicates that the model fits the data well and is effective at capturing the relationship between employee characteristics and salary outcomes.

-Before training, categorical features (Gender, Degree, and Job Title) were label encoded, and numerical features (Age and Experience) were standardized using StandardScaler.
-Missing values and duplicate records were also removed during preprocessing.
+Before training, categorical features such as Gender, Degree, and Job Title were label encoded, while numerical features like Age and Experience were standardized using StandardScaler to ensure uniform scaling.
+In addition, missing values and duplicate records were removed during preprocessing to improve model reliability and accuracy.

-Model performance was evaluated using multiple metrics:
-- Mean Absolute Error (MAE): ₹10,570
-- Mean Squared Error (MSE): ₹205 million
-- Root Mean Squared Error (RMSE): ₹14,344
-These results indicate the model provides reliable salary estimates with reasonable prediction error.
+Overall, the model provides reliable and consistent salary estimates with a relatively low prediction error.
+Its strong performance makes it suitable for a variety of applications, including salary benchmarking, workforce planning, compensation strategy design, and HR analytics.
+By leveraging this model, organizations can gain valuable insights into the factors influencing employee pay and make more informed, data-driven decisions.

 ---
 ### 📁 Project Structure
 ```